Need Legal Assistance with a Restraining Order?

 Question: I’m worried that the person I have a restraining order against may retaliate with gun violence.
 Is there something the court can assist with?

 Answer: Yes.
-There is the option to include “Relinquish Firearms” that most states including Rhode Island can include in the restraining order.
+In the restraining order legal process there is the option to include “Relinquish Firearms” that most states including Rhode Island can include in the restraining order.
 In certain cases, some courts might be able to order the abuser to turn over any guns, rifles and ammunition he or she has.

 Question: What are some other provisions that can be included in restraining orders?

-– Cease abuse- order the abuser to stop hurting or threatening you.
+– Cease abuse- order the abuser or restrained person to stop hurting or threatening you.

-– Stay away- the majority of states’ orders can instruct the abuser to stay away from you, your home, your workplace, or your school.
+– Stay away- the majority of states’ orders can instruct the restrained person to stay away from you, your home, your workplace, or your school.

 – No contact- to prohibit all contact, whether by telephone, text messages, notes, mail, fax, email, through a third person, or delivery of flowers or gifts.